 I’m functional.
 I mean, I go to work every day.
 Like, not just that, but like I’m my achiever.
 And they don’t necessarily always recognize that anxiety within themselves or that thought process that is really fueled by anxiety of I’m never quite good enough.
 I’ve always gotta kind of do better.
 There’s always more that I could be doing for myself.

 Dr. Sherri: You’re dealing with the personal lives of people.
 And there is a level of, there’s an onus that comes with that to honor that, to be reverent of that.
-And I think that led to one of the things that I since learned about anxiety for myself and for other people that I’ve now, since I left the field, I do some individual work called thought coaching.
+And I think that led to one of the things that I since learned about anxiety for myself and for other people I’ve now, since I left the field, I do some individual work called thought coaching.
 So I help people with their thoughts.
 But what I’ve learned is that there’s two things that happen with anxiety.
 One is that I had to know when I was most vulnerable.

 Carrie: Oh, That’s good.
 Right.